 I miss the famed ping pong show on Patpong Road in Bangkok, Thailand.

-I miss walking thru the labyrinth maze of the sweaty and crowded shopping medina in Fes, Morocco.
+I miss walking thru the labyrinth maze of a jam packed shopping medina in Fes, Morocco.

 I miss the surreal-ness of being in a place I’ve never been…… thousands of miles away from home.